HL7/phd/input/intro-notes/StructureDefinition-PhdRtsaObservation-notes.md

 ### Examples:

-A short RTSA observation with a time stamp is shown in this [RTSA example](Observation-rtsa-example.html).
+A short RTSA observation with a timestamp is shown in this [RTSA example](Observation-rtsa-example.html).
 This example results when the device sends a waveform.
 The value[x] becomes a valueSampledData data type.
 <br>
 Note there is no logical id in this resource as this resource is being uploaded to the server in a create operation.
 The server will create the logical id and return it to the sender in the response.